 About:

 Cosmos ‘Sonata’ Series mixes are grown as annuals in USDA Zones 2 to 11.
-These small cosmos produce flowers up to 3 inches wide and come in pink, purple, red, and white.
+These small plants produce flowers up to 3 inches wide and come in pink, purple, red, and white.
 Each flower also has golden yellow central florets.

 10. Cosmos ‘Klondyke’